MD2Korg/howto.md2k.org/docs/sensors/index.md

 ![Motionsense](../img/MotionSenseWrist.png)

 Motionsense HRV is a wearable wrist sensor that integrates accelerometer and gyroscope measurements.
-These biomarkers can be used to track the speed and orientation of hand gestures to monitor activities such as smoking, eating, brushing, and flossing.
+These biomarkers can be used to track the speed and orientation of hand gestures to monitor activities such as smoking, eating, driving, brushing, and flossing.

 ## Motionsense HRV Wrist Sensor